 What are some whale-watching excursions I can take during an Alaska cruise?

-The best way to make sure you spot whales in action is to take part in a whale-watching shore excursion.
+The best way to make sure you spot whales on your Alaska cruise route is to take part in a whale-watching shore excursion.
 Celebrity Cruises offers several unforgettable excursions at many of our Alaskan ports of call.

 Here are some popular excursion ideas for those who want to maximize their chances of seeing whales in the wild, and possibly even more than one kind of species.